Let the battle begin, Newton Vs Einstein. The all out battle for space-time.

 This is no small task.

 Unlike in a Newtonian world, the universe is not quite a constant, for the most part anyway.
-Taking a look at the Lorenz Transformation using time as our variable:
+Taking a look at the Lorentz Transformation using time as our variable:

 In this equation we see that Time and Velocity are variables because neither of them have a constant physical value, like the speed of light “c”.
 Here we can see that the speed of light MUST be a constant in the universe.
 This agrees with Newtonian physics, the speed of light being a constant, with time and length being different, this bit obviously doesn’t agree with Newton.